bbauska/meta-react-basics/README.md

 18.	export default App;
 ```

-In this section (15), you learned how to install and use the react-player npm package.
+<p>In this section (15), you learned how to install and use the react-player npm package.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 16 of module 3 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>16.
 Create an audio / video component</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-By the end of this section (16) you will know how to install the react player package and then use it to render a media player in react apps you'll also know how to apply several common settings and react player such as automatic playback and the starting volume.
+<p>By the end of this section (16) you will know how to install the react player package and then use it to render a media player in react apps you'll also know how to apply several common settings and react player such as automatic playback and the starting volume.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s16-a.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->